alexandru-toma/Readable/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── styles
-    |   ├── App.css # Styles for your app.
+        ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    │   └── index.css # Global styles.
+        └── index.css # Global styles.
 You probably won't need to change anything here.
     ├── actions
-    |   ├── actionsTypes.js # Strings of action types.
+        ├── actionsTypes.js # Strings of action types.
+        ├── categories.js # Actions for categories.
+        ├── comments.js # Actions for comments.
-    │   └── index.js # Action object.
+        └── posts.js # Actions for posts.
     ├── api
-    │   └── readableAPi.js # The readable API calls.
+        └── readableAPi.js # The readable API calls.
     └── components
         ├── comment
             ├── AddNewComment.js # Add a new comment form, state handled in component.